saxdan-lang/saxdan-lang.github.io/grammar.md

 Add **-(e)nd** to form the present participle (like “running” from “run” → “runnd”).

 **Optional Personal Endings (Old-Fashioned):**
-Modern Germanisch doesn’t usually use personal verb endings.
+Modern Saxdan doesn’t usually use personal verb endings.
 In a more “elevated” style, you might see:
 - **-(e)st** for 2nd person singular
 - **-(e)n** for all persons plural
 - **-(e)t** for 3rd person singular present (not used with modals)